alexsabr/AS_Booksynthetized/networking.md

 - uniformity, allowing software developper to conceive App that work on a variety of types of network (without them even knowing !)
 - networking protocols which executes on the users hardware versus L3 and below which mostly executes on router and switches, outside of the control of the user.
+- demultiplexing of networking flows, allowing multiple process inside the same host to communicate at the same time

 Just like the Network Layer, the Transport Layer promotes two type of "means of transportation" Connection-oriented and Connection-less